1. Home

 5. Check for loose shingles: Wind-driven water can work its way under missing or faulty shingles, so you should contact a roofing professional for a thorough inspection.

-8. Check trees and branches: You don’t want the wind or drought to make limbs fall on your home, so you should inspect your property regularly for issues, and then cut down and remove any dead and/or dying foliage.
+7. Check trees and branches: You don’t want wind, ice, or rain to make limbs fall on your home.
+Check your trees regularly, and cut down any dead or dying foliage.

 1. Review your homeowner's insurance policy: This should be the first stop on your annual home maintenance checklist.
-You need to ensure that your insurance policy will provide the coverage you need in case an unfortunate circumstance requires filing a claim.
-You should make an informed coverage decision and be proactive in minimizing insurance costs.
+Ensure your insurance policy provides the coverage you need, or think the policy covers, before you have to file a claim.

-3. Check your foundation: Previous flooding, a winter freeze, or long-term degradation of concrete can lead to costly leaks or structural damage, so it's best to contact a qualified expert for examination and repairs.
+2. Check your foundation: Previous flooding, bad winter weather, or long-term degradation of concrete can lead to structural damage, so it's best to contact a qualified expert for examination and repairs.

-6. Install wildfire-resistant landscaping: Wildfires are extremely damaging to the property and environment, so you should plant moisture-rich foliage and install landscaping materials such as stone, brick, or cement to create a Defensible Space Zone.
+5. Install wildfire-resistant landscaping: Wildfires are extremely damaging to the property and environment, so you should plant moisture-rich foliage and install landscaping materials such as stone, brick, or cement to create a defensible space zone.

-8. Inspect your generator: A bad storm could potentially lead to a blackout for a few hours or even days, so you need your generator in perfect working condition to protect your food and the livability of your home until power is restored.
+7. Inspect your generator: A bad storm could potentially lead to a blackout for hours or days, so you need your generator in reliable working condition to protect your food and the livability of your home until power is restored.
 Even better, consider switching to a battery storage instead of a backup generator for greener, cleaner backup power.

 Step 01